–European Corn Borer Population Map

 These crops are now emerging in many areas.
 It is important to monitor frequently for the presence of striped cucumber beetles at this time, particularly if the seed was not purchased pre-treated with an insecticide for cucumber beetle.
 Check 5 consecutive plants each in 10 random locations.
 Examine upper and lower surface of seed leaves for the presence of beetles.
 Consider treating if beetles are found at 5 or more sites.
 Heavy, but local infestations may be spot treated.
 Management of these pests will limit the loss of plants to the bacterial wilt disease that the beetles transmit.

-A sentinel plot containing susceptible and resistant cucumber varieties, as well as muskmelons, watermelons, acorn and butternut squash and pumpkins is now established at the Snyder Research and Extension Farm in Hunterdon County and another will be established at RAREC in mid-July.
-The purpose of these plots is to detect the presence of downy mildew (DM) in northern NJ.
+A sentinel plot containing susceptible and resistant cucumber varieties, as well as muskmelons, watermelons, acorn and butternut squash and pumpkins will be established at the Snyder Research and Extension Farm in Hunterdon County.
+The purpose of this plot is to detect the presence of downy mildew (DM) in northern NJ.
 Any occurrence will be reported in this newsletter and will also generate an alert to all subscribers.
 For more information on the regional presence of DM as well as comprehensive, weekly forecasts, see the following website: http://cdm.ipmpipe.org/

 Potato leafhopper (PLH) adults have appeared in snap beans in the northern counties this week, and should be considered present in all areas.
 So far, only adults have been present.
 This pest is a particular problem because it often goes unnoticed until foliar distortion and burn occurs.
 Once this damage appears, yields have already been compromised.
 It is critical that beans be monitored regularly for the presence of PLH.
 If a sweep net is available, consider treating if more than 100 nymphs and adults are present in 20 sweeps of pre-bloom stage plants.
 This threshold increases to 250 during bloom and to 500 per 20 sweeps during pod development.
 If no sweep net is available, check plants in 10 random field locations and consider treating if adults and nymphs are found throughout.
 Adults are pale green, and will fly out from foliage when disturbed and immediately fly back into the plant canopy.
 Nymphs are wingless and bright green and may be found on the underside of leaves.